EXPLORING LGBTQ MILITARY SERVICE MEMBERS STRESSORS AND LIVED EXPERIENCE

 The 2015 RAND study also states the percentages of those service members identifying as LGBT report mental health issues, a history of unwanted sexual contact, and a history of physical abuse as particularly high.

-The Veterans Administration reports the risk depression and suicidal ideations twice as is high for LGBTQ veterans than for LGBTQ individuals without military experience.
+The Veterans Administration reports the risk of depression and suicidal ideations twice as is high for LGBTQ veterans than for LGBTQ individuals without military experience.

 The study employs an exploratory prospective cross-sectional descriptive design.
 “The overall rationale for employing this design,” said LTC Oblea, “is that the administration, collection, and analysis of quantitative data will provide a general understanding of minority stress, social support, level of outness, perceived stress, and overall health status among LGBTQ prior service members in the U.S. military.”